-In addition to its role in boosting testosterone levels, zinc has been shown to increase circulating levels of leptin (4), the appetite suppressing hormone.
+In addition to its role in boosting testosterone levels, zinc has been shown to increase circulating levels of leptin (4), the appetite-suppressing hormone.
 This will help ward off hunger following a meal rich in red meat.
 Coincidentally, also present in beef is anywhere from 50 – 150mg of carnitine per serving (5).
 L-Carnitine is associated with increased energy expenditure and utilization of fat for fuel (6).
 Thus, L-Carnitine may collaborate with leptin to reduce desired caloric intake while simultaneously burning fat!

 Why not complete that beautifully cooked, juicy down-to-the-center steak with the fresh and vibrant ambrosial garnish of cilantro.
 Are we getting hungry yet?

 Cilantro comes equipped with anti-inflammatory properties as well as the capacity to remedy anxiety.
 The essential oil, linalool is responsible for the anti-inflammatory properties of cilantro (11, 12).
 Furthermore, we know that anxiety is a silent killer for those trying to lose weight.
-The associated increase of cortisol and abdominal fat that accompany stress and anxiety are to be avoided like the plague.
+The associated increase of cortisol and abdominal fat that accompany stress and anxiety is to be avoided like the plague.
 Interestingly, studies have shown that cilantro is capable of ameliorating anxiety to a similar degree as the pharmaceutical anti-depressant Diazepam (11).
-This herb does not stop at inflammation and anxiety – no. It also contains anti-bacterial, anti-fungal and anti-oxidant properties that are not to be understated (11)!
+This herb does not stop at inflammation and anxiety – no. It also contains anti-bacterial, anti-fungal, and anti-oxidant properties that are not to be understated (11)!

-Like most other nutrients featured herein, cilantro provides the micronutrients necessary in metabolism, energy production, recovery, muscle contraction and the normal functioning of the body.
+Like most other nutrients featured herein, cilantro provides the micronutrients necessary in metabolism, energy production, recovery, muscle contraction, and the normal functioning of the body.
 Namely, cilantro is a source of calcium, iron, magnesium, phosphorus, potassium, sodium, zinc, thiamin, riboflavin, niacin, vitamin A and vitamin C (11).
 That’s a mouth full!
 Now get a mouth full of cilantro while you’re at it.

 As if all that wasn’t enough, cilantro has been shown to have insulinogenic and glycogenic properties (11) to enhance glucose uptake and glycogen synthesis – important factors to consider when refueling muscle cells post-workout.
-Alongside this, enhanced breakdown of fats in concert with inhibition of their uptake has also been observed with this precious herb (13).
+Alongside this, an enhanced breakdown of fats in concert with inhibition of their uptake has also been observed with this precious herb (13).

 3. Red Grapes